 If you’re concerned about current affairs right now and you’ve had some conversations about what your Will should look like, the best thing to do is get started writing a Will online.
 You’ll need to have some information assembled first and make some key decisions, but it’s a straightforward process that you can complete in 20 minutes.
 It doesn’t necessarily mean hiring an expensive lawyer or losing time and energy!

 First, you’ll need to identify your assets, property and the contents of your estate.
 This will allow you to start distributing your assets according to your wishes and plans.
 Taking stock of everything as a first step gives you the options you’ll need to be able to make difficult or complicated decisions.
 It can also inform how complicated your Will needs to be.

 After that, your Will is as simple as assigning beneficiaries and executors and going through the platform to write it out.
 The final step is getting it witnessed and signed, which turns your Will into a legal document that will be binding.
+Have a think about the best place to store your Will and then let your Executor know what you decide.
 The whole process can be quick and painless, without friction or stress.
 We have enough of that right now!

 COVID-19 has been hard, but keeping your focus on what matters can help